-With proper upkeep, your air conditioner will offer worry-free service for many years.
-But, similar to any other machine in your house, it will eventually need replacement.
-Knowing when to get a new one is essential to avoid pricey repairs, expensive electrical bills and interruptions to your comfort.
+With adequate upkeep, your air conditioner will offer worry-free cooling for many years.
+But, like any other appliance in your home, it will eventually need to be upgraded.
+Knowing when to get a new one is key to avoid pricey repairs, costly utility bills and interruptions to your comfort.

-When it involves being cool and your home’s energy efficiency, our Age Heating & Cooling professionals have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your residence’s energy efficiency, our Age Heating & Cooling professionals have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says many air conditioners last for 15–20 years.
+In most instances, the Department of Energy says many air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the halfway point.
-It’s smart to start preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for a new one.
+It’s recommended to begin preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for installation.

 Reliability

 How dependable is your air conditioner?
-Does it cool well, even on the hottest days?
-Or is it regularly malfunctioning?
-When your air conditioner becomes less trustworthy it’s time to start thinking about getting an updated one.
+Does it cool dependably, even on the warmest days?
+Or is it frequently malfunctioning?
+When your air conditioner starts becoming less trustworthy it’s time to begin preparing to get an updated one.

 Repair Costs

-Over your air conditioner’s lifetime, it’s normal for it to need several small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just get a new one.
+Over your air conditioner’s life span, it’s normal for it to need several small repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.

 Energy Efficiency

-Every air conditioner has a SEER rating, which measures how well it uses electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER to meet federal rules.
-However, your air conditioner loses efficiency as it wears out.
+Every air conditioner includes a SEER rating, which measures how proficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal guidelines.
+However, your air conditioner becomes less efficient as it gets older.

-Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are usually costlier but might pay for themselves over their life span through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but could pay for themselves over their life span through more energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you comfortable when your air conditioner is working?
-Or are you constantly dialing down the temperature to keep cool?
-An old air conditioner may have problems keeping your residence comfy because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners work at multiple speeds to adjust your comfort.
+Are you comfortable when your air conditioner is on?
+Or are you continuously dialing down the temperature to remain cool?
+An aging air conditioner could have trouble keeping your home comfy as a result of lower efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of cooling at full speed constantly, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is annoying you, call us about getting a variable-speed air conditioner.
-Most of these air conditioners run at a sound level that’s like a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, check with us about installing a variable-speed air conditioner.
+The majority of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise approach to maximize your energy efficiency, with not much effort necessary from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for not much.
-Many of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust settings as necessary.
+Adding a smart thermostat is a smart way to maximize your energy efficiency, with minimal effort necessary from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+The majority of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or out and about and change temps as necessary.

 Refrigerant Type

 If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will list the refrigerant style.
+Also referred to as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will list the refrigerant type.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, repairing the problem will be costly.
-That’s since Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, repairing the problem will be costly.
+That’s because Freon is only available in limited, recycled amounts.

 If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really add up as time passes.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really build up as time goes by.

-We know that air conditioner cost is your number one question.
-That’s why collaborating with Age Heating & Cooling for air conditioning installation in Sandpoint and surrounding areas is simple and affordable.
-Our pros will help you select the right option for your needs and then discuss all the possibilities.
+We know that air conditioner cost is your first question.
+That’s why partnering with Age Heating & Cooling for air conditioning installation in Sandpoint and surrounding areas is simple and affordable.
+Our techs will help you choose the right option for your needs and then discuss all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.